-■ LINE PICKUP LINE PICKUP FUNCTION: Disabled Range: Disabled, Enabled MESSAGE LINE PICKUP SIGNAL SOURCE: SRC 1 Range: SRC 1, SRC 2 MESSAGE PHASE IOC LINE PICKUP: 1.000 pu Range: 0.000 to 30.000 pu in steps of 0.001 MESSAGE LINE PICKUP UV PKP: 0.700 pu Range: 0.000 to 3.000 pu in steps of 0.001 MESSAGE LINE END OPEN PICKUP DELAY: 0.150 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE LINE END OPEN RESET DELAY: 0.090 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE LINE PICKUP OV PKP DELAY: 0.040 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE AR CO-ORD BYPASS: Enabled Range: Disabled, Enabled MESSAGE AR CO-ORD PICKUP DELAY: 0.045 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE AR CO-ORD RESET DELAY: 0.005 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE TERMINAL OPEN: Off Range: FlexLogicTM operand MESSAGE LINE PICKUP BLOCK: Off Range: FlexLogicTM operand MESSAGE LINE PICKUP TARGET: Self-reset Range: Self-reset, Latched, Disabled MESSAGE LINE PICKUP EVENTS: Disabled Range: Disabled, Enabled
+LINE PICKUP LINE PICKUP FUNCTION: Disabled Range: Disabled, Enabled MESSAGE LINE PICKUP SIGNAL SOURCE: SRC 1 Range: SRC 1, SRC 2 MESSAGE PHASE IOC LINE PICKUP: 1.000 pu Range: 0.000 to 30.000 pu in steps of 0.001 MESSAGE LINE PICKUP UV PKP: 0.700 pu Range: 0.000 to 3.000 pu in steps of 0.001 MESSAGE LINE END OPEN PICKUP DELAY: 0.150 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE LINE END OPEN RESET DELAY: 0.090 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE LINE PICKUP OV PKP DELAY: 0.040 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE AR CO-ORD BYPASS: Enabled Range: Disabled, Enabled MESSAGE AR CO-ORD PICKUP DELAY: 0.045 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE AR CO-ORD RESET DELAY: 0.005 s Range: 0.000 to 65.535 s in steps of 0.001 MESSAGE TERMINAL OPEN: Off Range: FlexLogicTM operand MESSAGE AR ACCELERATE: Off Range: FlexLogicTM operand MESSAGE LINE PICKUP BLOCK: Off Range: FlexLogicTM operand MESSAGE LINE PICKUP TARGET: Self-reset Range: Self-reset, Latched, Disabled MESSAGE LINE PICKUP EVENTS: Disabled Range: Disabled, Enabled

-PATH: SETTINGS ⇔ ♣ GROUPED ELEMENTS ⇒ SETTING GROUP 1(6) ⇒ ♣ LINE PICKUP
+PATH: SETTINGS ⇔ ♣ GROUPED ELEMENTS ⇒ SETTING GROUP 1(6) ⇔ ♣ LINE PICKUP

 The Line Pickup feature uses a combination of undercurrent and undervoltage to identify a line that has been de-energized (line end open).
-Alternately, the user may assign a FlexLogicTM operand to the TERMINAL OPEN setting that specifies the terminal status.
+Alternately, the user may assign a FlexLogic[TM] operand to the TERMINAL OPEN setting that specifies the terminal status.
 Three instantaneous overcurrent elements are used to identify a previously de-energized line that has been closed onto a fault.
 Faults other than close-in faults can be identified satisfactorily with the Distance elements.

 Co-ordination features are included to ensure satisfactory operation when high speed 'automatic reclosure (AR)' is employed.
 The AR CO-ORD DELAY setting allows the overcurrent setting to be below the expected load current seen after reclose.
-Co-ordination is achieved by the Positive Sequence Overvoltage element picking up and blocking the trip path, before the AR CO-ORD DELAY times out.
+Co-ordination is achieved by the positive sequence overvoltage element picking up and blocking the trip path, before the AR CO-ORD DELAY times out.
 The AR CO-ORD BYPASS setting is normally enabled.
-It is disabled if high speed AR is implemented.
+It is disabled if high speed autoreclosure is implemented.

 The positive sequence undervoltage pickup setting is based on phase to neutral quantities.
-If Delta VTs are used, then this per unit pickup is based on the (VT SECONDARY setting) / $\sqrt{3}$ .
+If Delta VTs are used, then this per unit pickup is based on the (VT SECONDARY setting) / $\sqrt{3}$.

 The line pickup protection incorporates Zone 1 extension capability.
-When the line is being re-energized from the local terminal, pickup of an overreaching Zone 2 on excessive phase current within two power cycles after the autorecloser issues a close command results in the LINE PICKUP RCL TRIP FlexLogicTM operand.
+When the line is being re-energized from the local terminal, pickup of an overreaching Zone 2 or excessive phase current within six power cycles after the autorecloser issues a close command results in the LINE PICKUP RCL TRIP FlexLogic[TM] operand.
 Configure the LINE PICKUP RCL TRIP operand to perform a trip action if the intent is apply Zone 1 extension.

-The Zone 1 extension philosophy used here is to operate normally from an under-reaching zone, and use an overreaching distance zone when reclosing the line with the other line end open.
-Another Zone 1 extension approach is to apply an overreaching zone permanently, and reduce the reach when reclosing.
+The Zone 1 extension philosophy used here normally operates from an under-reaching zone, and uses an overreaching distance zone when reclosing the line with the other line end open.
+The AR ACCELERATE setting is provided to achieve Zone 1 extension functionality if external autoreclosure is employed.
+Another Zone 1 extension approach is to permanently apply an overreaching zone, and reduce the reach when reclosing.
 This philosophy can be programmed via the Autoreclose scheme.